pavanjava/hf_nlp_course/README.md

 # hf_nlp_course
-this repo covers all the topics from huggingface nlp course
+this repo covers all the topics from huggingface "NLP Course" and from the book "Building LLM from Scratch"